parreirat/vehiculum-challenge/development_checklist.md

     things might start specializing and then... a lot of unnecessary work.

 3 - Implement tests for Status::DataStore.
+  - Wasting way too much time on "what's the best standards of test making I can have?", for example on focusing on not having more than one expectation per example.
+Also struggled with how to test for file input/output, have never dealt with it.
+Struggled with stubbing the files for this and cleaning them.

 4 - Implement tests for Status::History.